KevChike/relearning-javascript/lesson-1-arrays/readme.md

 The `indexOf()` method returns the first index at which a given element can be found in the array, or -1 if it is not present.

-The `indexOf()` method accepts two parameter, with second parameter being optional.
+The `indexOf()` method accepts two parameter, with the second parameter being optional.

+- First parameter: Element to locate in the array.
+- Second parameter: The index to start the search at.
+Negative values will start at the given position counting from the end, and search to the end.

+  ### lastIndexOf()

+  `lastIndexOf()` method is the same as `indexOf()` method, but returns the position of the last occurrence of the specified element.

+  The `lastIndexOf()` method also accepts two parameter, with the second parameter being optional.

-- Forst parameter: Element to locate in the array.
+- First parameter: Element to locate in the array.
 - Second parameter: The index to start the search at.
 Negative values will start at the given position counting from the end, and search to the end.